Iran Drug Addiction

 By 2008, 1.4 metric tons of illicit drugs of the amphetamine class (that includes Captagon and methamphetamine) were seized, followed by 2.4 mt the next year.
 Also in 2008, more than 23 metric tons of heroin were seized.

 Iran Suffers From an Extreme Drug Addiction Problem

 There are some analysts who describe Iran’s heroin addiction problem as the “worst in the world.”
-Estimates of the number of addicts vary widely - from one million to more than three million habitual drug users.
+Estimates of the number of addicts vary widely—from one million to more than three million habitual drug users.
 A 2006 report estimated that 8 percent of the adult population was addicted to drugs.

 In 2009, it was said that each year, 130,00 new people become addicted to drugs in this country of 70 million people.
-Over a six year period, a half million people received treatment in a drug program.
+Over a six-year period, a half million people received treatment in a drug program.
 It is not known how many of these people successfully found drug-free lives in these treatment centers.

 High unemployment figures cause desperation and that desperation can drive drug use.
-Drug abuse and addiction then can either drive the drug user into crimes to support his or her habit, or wind the person up in jail due to an arrest for sales or possession of drugs.
+Drug abuse and addiction then can either drive the drug user into crimes to support his or her habit or wind the person up in jail due to an arrest for sales or possession of drugs.
 Out of the 170,000 people in jail in Iran, 68,000 are there for drug trafficking and 32,000 are these because they are addicts.

-People Need Hope of Drug Addiction Recovery
+People Need Hope for Drug Addiction Recovery

 Narconon brings hope to people around the world, with its drug addiction treatment program.
 In some forty locations around the world, citizens are recovering from the ravages of addiction.
 People need to know that there is a way to recover from addiction and that they can hope for a brighter future.